-Come to think of it, the Apple siblings are a rare example of an inversion of this trope, as they've apparently been Raised by Grandparents -or a grandparent anyway- without any canon explanation of what happened to their mother and father.
+- Come to think of it, the Apple siblings are a rare example of an inversion of this trope, as they've apparently been Raised by Grandparents -or a grandparent anyway.
+Word of God eventually revealed that the Apple parents are deceased.

 - Justified and very, very common for the children of Holocaust survivors, and definitely in effect if they grew in up survivor communities.